 Outside of work, Shaun can be found trying to combine his interests in sport, events and wine, but not necessarily all at the same time.

 It was reported on 11 January 2020 that the Professional Golf Association (PGA) of America has terminated its contract with a Trump Organisation relating to the hosting of the 2022 PGA Championships at a golf course owned by a Trump Organisation.

 The name ‘Hamilton’ means a lot of things to a lot of people.
 To F1 motor racing fans, it clearly is a reference to British racing car driver Lewis Hamilton.
 For watch aficionados, it may be a reference to watch company Hamilton International, which was founded in 1892 and subsequently acquired by Swiss watch maker Swatch Group.
-For some, it is their first name or surname, for others it is a ground-breaking musical, and for many, it is simply the name of the town in which they live.

 As Australia starts to ease out of COVID lockdown, the ACT Government has announced that the capital’s cafes, restaurants and bars can begin to welcome more customers, provided they sign up to the Territory’s bespoke Check In CBR app.
-Venues using the new Check In CBR app can now double their capacity to one person per two square metres indoors (to a maximum of 500 in total) as opposed to one person per four square metres otherwise.

 The famously anonymous street artist Banksy has lost a legal challenge concerning one of his best-known works, “Love is in the Air”, also known as “The Flower Thrower”.
 Full Colour Black, a UK greetings card business, successfully contested Bansky’s application to register the painting as a trade mark, in a case which neatly highlights the differences between trade mark rights and copyright.